A guest piece By MATT HAND

 After six hours I had the PDF with the NJMMP form email and reference number.
 When I went to the website to fill it out, all of my information was there, though they misspelled my town.

 The website asked for the reference number, driver’s license/ passport, proof of residence, and a passport-style photo.
 I knew because my driver’s license does not have my current address I had to upload a second document to prove my residence so I uploaded a utility bill.
-I received an email from NJ MMP saying it would be 2-3 weeks for processing to get an approval email with a payment link for $100 to the NJMMP for the ID.
+I received an email from NJ MMP saying it would be 2-3 weeks for processing to get an approval email with a payment link for $100 to the NJMMP for the Medical marijuana card ID.

 My anxiety began setting in again.
 I called about the typo.
 The operator was nice and said I uploaded sufficient documentation.
 The spelling error was not an issue.
 They mentioned my application date was on a 24-day cycle to be approved.
 I received my NJMMP approval and payment link on July 31st.